Child Car Safety

 NTSB declares that unintentional injury from motor vehicle crashes remains the leading cause of death in [Utah for children ages 1-14 years.
 Every year, on average, there are 28 young children killed, 263 hospitalized, and 4,903 treated in emergency rooms because of motor vehicle crashes.
 In addition, emergency room and hospitalization charges in 2007 totaled $9 million in Utah for this age group.

-Fortunately for parents, government initiated occupant protection programs and projects are being implemented to protect the children in efforts to reduce the number of fatalities of road accidents.
+Fortunately for parents, government-initiated occupant protection programs and projects are being implemented to protect the children in an effort to reduce the number of fatalities of road accidents.
 The NTSB projects will continue to work toward decreasing the unintentional death and injury rates among Utah’s children ages 14 and younger.
 Some of these are CPS Fitting Station Support, Safe Kids Utah Campaign, Buckle Up for Love and Click it or Ticket Campaign.